My take on writing rebuttals.

 by Niklas Elmqvist, University of Maryland, College Park

 Many conferences (notably CHI) have a two-round review process where the authors get to see a first version of the reviews and are allowed to write a rebuttal to defend their paper against the comments of the reviewers.
 Writing a rebuttal that will make a difference and actually “save” a paper is challenging.
-In this document, I will explain my view of how to write such a rebuttal.
+In this document, I will explain my thoughts on how to write such a rebuttal.

 What Is a Rebuttal?
 What Is It Not?